 If you want to kick your caffeine addiction, but still need a little boost to help get you through your day, here are some alternatives that you can try:

 Sometimes the best answer is the simplest.
 If you feel like your body is running out of fuel, it probably is.
 This study on exercise fatigue found that people who ate breakfast could work out for significantly longer before they got tired.
 If you’re feeling sleepy during the day, try adding breakfast to your routine, or eating a bigger breakfast.
 If you experience a drop in energy in the afternoon, see what a healthy snack can do for you.

-The relationship between exercise and sleep is complicated because different studies have come to different conclusions.
+The relationship between exercise and sleep is complex because different studies have come to different conclusions.
 This UK study found that exercise promotes wakefulness, which may be helpful for individuals who need to stay awake longer.

 Anecdotally, many people report that they feel more awake and energized after a morning workout.
 This may be a case of, “The data isn’t in yet, so for now, do what’s best for you.”
 Try working out in the morning and see if you still need your coffee.

 This root is good for so much more than cooking stir fry.
 It has many evidence-based wellness uses, including alleviating nausea and promoting vigilance.
 This study found that ginger significantly improved people’s performance on a vigilance test, which involved reacting to a stimulus as quickly as possible.

 You can incorporate fresh ginger into a smoothie, or you can take a ginger pill.
 The participants in the study took 500 mg of ginger daily.